Cluster sizes in subcritical soft Boolean models: Setting and main results

-The above renormalisation argument~\eqref{eq:discusMultiScale} shows that we can effectively think of attaching a growing radius of length \(m^{1/d}\) to the origin in the Boolean model at no extra cost.
+The above shows that we can effectively think of attaching a growing radius of length \(m^{1/d}\) to the origin in the Boolean model at no extra cost and still observe subcritical behaviour.
 However, as we can see from our proofs below, this argument is no longer possible in the soft Boolean model.
 The reason is that there are simply too many long edges in the graph.
 Assigning a radius of length \(m^{1/d}\) to the origin combined with the long-range effects dramatically increases (by order \(m\)) the number of long edges contained in the component of the origin.
-We are therefore restricted to work with the original radius of the origin and its original component at all times when dealing with similar events as outlined above in~\ref{stepC} and~\ref{stepD}.
-More precisely, to quantify the number of long edges, which is essential for the multi-scale argument, the authors in~\cite{JahnelLuechtrath2023} make use of the coefficient \(\delta_\text{eff}\), recently introduced in~\cite{GraLuMo2022}, to measure the effect of the weights of the vertices on the appearance of long edges and therefore quantify the number of long edges crossing annuli of radii \(m^{1/d}\) and \(2m^{1/d}\) in weight-dependent random-connection-type models.
-In~\cite{JahnelLuechtrath2023}, the authors show that in general \(\widehat{\beta}_c(\gamma,\alpha,\delta)>0\) if \(\delta_{\text{eff}}>2\), but \(\widehat{\beta}_c(\gamma,\alpha,\delta)=0\) if \(\delta_\text{eff}<2\).
-Unfortunately, we have \(\delta_{\text{eff}}<2\) whenever \(\delta<2\), or \(\gamma>(\delta-1)/\delta\).
-Also, in the \(\delta_{\text{eff}}>2\) regime, the observed upper bound for the exponent in~\cite{JahnelLuechtrath2023} does not match the bound established in this article, in fact they differ by a summand of size \(1/\delta\).
-Summarising, for the soft Boolean model the situation of critical intensities is less clear.
+We are therefore restricted to work with the original radius of the origin and its original component at all times when dealing with similar events as outlined above in~\ref{stepC} and~\ref{stepD}. {More precisely, as already pointed out in the discussion below Theorem~\ref{thm:MetaMain} and shown in~\cite{jacobJahLu2024}, the number of long edges that alone cross an annulus is determined by the vertex-boundary exponent \(\zeta\), introduced in~\cite{KomjathyLapinskasLengler2021} and the renormalisation can only be applied if \(\zeta<0\).
+However, \(\zeta<0\) is only satisfied in a smaller parameter regime and there are regimes with \(\widehat{\beta}_c(\gamma,0,\delta)=0\) but \(\beta_c(\gamma,0,\delta)>0\) and that \(\zeta\) does not give the right exponent even if it can be used.} Summarising, for the soft Boolean model the situation of critical intensities is less clear.

 In order to go one step further, let us consider another critical intensity.
-To prove the existence of a subcritical percolation phase for the age-dependent random connection model \(\cG^{\beta,\gamma,1-\gamma,\delta}(\xi_\0)\) of~\cite{GGLM2019} and models dominated by it, the authors in~\cite{GLM2021} consider
+To prove the existence of a subcritical percolation phase for the age-dependent random connection model \(\cG^{\beta,\gamma,1-\gamma,\delta}(\xi_o)\) of~\cite{GGLM2019} and models dominated by it, the authors in~\cite{GLM2021} consider

 Here, a path \(P=(\x_0,\x_1,\dots,\x_n)\) is called \emph{shortcut-free} if it contains no shorter subpath \(Q\subset P\) also connecting \(\x_0\) and \(\x_n\).
 The restriction to shortcut-free paths is possible as the existence of an infinite shortcut-free path is equivalent to the existence of an infinite path since all degrees are finite.
 However note that in general the existence of a path of length \(n\) does not necessarily imply the existence of a shortcut-free paths of the same length.
 The idea behind the definition is to make use of the fact that the vertices with highest degree are those with smallest marks which can be seen as the skeleton vertices from \ref{stepA}.
 To build an infinite path, one may want to use vertices with smaller and smaller marks to find sufficiently many vertices that have not been visited yet to continue the path.
 However, such a path contains infinitely many finite subpath ending in the vertex with smallest vertex mark.
 For \(\beta<\beta_1(\gamma,\alpha,\delta)\) only finitely many such subpaths exist by the Borel--Cantelli Lemma.
 Hence, each potentially infinite path must have marks that are bounded from zero.
 The latter ultimately implies